A contribution to the understanding

 correctness, henceforth enabling him to demonize fellow men.
 It has nothing to do with the moral and intellectual content of the ideology, as such.

 Political correctness means to program oneself according to the most popular ideologies, whereas a proper understanding is lacking.
 Such a person lacks heartfelt convictions and merely parrots the common tenets.
 Intellectual understanding is not possible anyway, since the ideology is only a chimera serving as concealment for the subterranean god.
-Their covert motivation to partake in the movement is to be able to make humans suffer.
+Their covert motivation for partaking in the movement is to be able to make their fellow men suffer.
 Again, malevolence is functional.
 It does not derive from misunderstandings.
 In fact, the Thanatos-driven personality thrives on “misunderstandings” and has no wish to avoid them.
 I am merely saying that those who project demonic evil are the very people who are possessed by it.
 Well worth to remember is that the force of Thanatos exists in us all.
 The vital point is whether we succeed in keeping our foot upon his neck.
 It is only doable as long as we are able to analyze and understand the collective shadow.

 There are only two alternatives; either to have faith or to have ideology.
 In the Old Testament we may observe how the once all-encompassing religious mythology, characteristic of ancient Egypt, splits into the opposites of Faith and Law.
-In the ensuing battle faith came out victorious in the form of Christianity.
+In the ensuing battle, faith came out victorious in the form of Christianity.
 In Pauline Christianity, the Law is revoked and faith takes precedence.
 The same struggle is today ongoing in Islam, where ‘sharia’ (law) seems to prevail.
 Modern ideology in all its plenitude represents a throwback to the Pharisaic mindset.
 A modern ideological framework equals an intellectual algorithm corresponding to the religious law of olden days.
 Wheras Horus and Christ are connected with the life-principle of faith, Seth and Old Testamental Jahve fixate on zeal and demand blood sacrifice.
 In Norse and Teutonic mythology, Wotan (Odin) is the lawgiver.

 The personality that has transcended the stage of “ego wholeness”, pertaining to the phallocentric economy, no longer feels compelled to control the environment in defense of the frail ego.
 Central to this notion is that Christ resides within us (cmp.
 Galatians 2).
 The symbol means, among other things, that the vital force resides in the soul.
 It is no longer accorded us from without in the form of outer circumstances, whether good or bad.
 In either case, God is always with us.
 Also Horus is a god-man, which means that the divine spirit has its abode in the human heart.
 This state of affairs gives rise to a different psychic economy, and the transfer of sin